Buzz Williams: Virginia Tech

 Williams was named the head basketball coach at Virginia Tech on March 21, 2014, replacing James Johnson.
-The move had critics questioning why would he leave Marquette for Virginia Tech, "one of the country’s toughest rebuilding projects."
+The move had critics questioning why he would leave Marquette for Virginia Tech, "one of the country’s toughest rebuilding projects."
 Williams left behind a program at Marquette, which had only nine scholarship players – none taller than 6'7" – for new coach Steve Wojciechowski.

 In Williams' first season, the Hokies finished 15th in the ACC with a 2–16 conference record, matching the lowest ACC win total in Virginia Tech history.
 However, with several true freshmen playing a significant number of minutes, a young nucleus was established.
 Expectations grew further when Williams landed commitments from Maryland transfer Seth Allen, and Zach LeDay from South Florida.
 Both became eligible in the 2015–16 season.
 After a slow start to the season, the team quickly improved.
 On January 4, 2016, the Hokies defeated their in-state rival and 4th ranked Virginia at home, marking Williams' biggest win at Virginia Tech to date.
 The team had continued success in the ACC, ending the regular season with another upset of a top-10 rival, this time 7th ranked Miami.
 Williams' Hokies finished the regular season at 10–8 in ACC conference play; an improvement of eight wins from the previous year.
 The Hokies would receive an invite to the 2016 NIT where they advanced to the second round before losing to BYU.

 On July 13, 2016, Virginia Tech and Williams agreed to a contract extension through the 2022–23 season.
-At the same press conference, Buzz also announced his establishment of a new endowment and scholarship for the university.
+At the same press conference, Williams also announced his establishment of a new endowment and scholarship for the university.
 The Buzz’s Bunch Scholarship Endowment will be awarded annually to an undergraduate student at Virginia Tech in any field of study who is registered at the school with a disability.
 Also, "The Buzz and Corey Williams Family Student-Athlete Scholarship – In Memory of T. Marshall Hahn" will be awarded annually to an undergraduate female student-athlete at Virginia Tech.